Current Affairs-Topics

 Importance of Accurate Accident Data and Reporting

 The government compiles accident data through submissions from states and Union Territories via the Electronic Detailed Accident Report (eDAR) portal.
-This centralized repository allows for better management, reporting, and analysis of Road Accident Statistics.
+This centralised repository allows for better management, reporting, and analysis of road accident statistics.

 Accurate and timely data collection is vital for understanding accident trends and planning effective interventions.